vkv0220/lectures-cloud/Docker/flask/Readme.md

 Simple CI/CD project on github.
 You can use part of the project for your own purposes

 1. hello.py - flask app, works with postgres database, shows current temp in Tomsk)
-2. Dockerfile - to build docker container with requirements to run your own container with flask app you can run you own container via cmd from dockerhub: docker run -d -e API_KEY=InsertYouApiKeyHere -e NAME="InsertYouNameHere" -p 5000:5000 vkv0220/flask:latest ApiKey you can find at http://api.openweathermap.org/
+2. Dockerfile - to build docker container with requirements.
+To run your own container with flask app you can run you own container via cmd from dockerhub: docker run -d -e API_KEY=InsertYouApiKeyHere -e NAME="InsertYouNameHere" -p 5000:5000 vkv0220/flask:latest ApiKey you can find at http://api.openweathermap.org/